opnfv/doctor/docs/design/notification-alarm-evaluator.rst

 ============================

 ..
 NOTE::
-   This is spec draft of brlueprint for OpenStack Ceilomter Liberty.
+   This is spec draft of blueprint for OpenStack Ceilomter Liberty.
    To see current version: https://review.openstack.org/172893 To track development activity: https://blueprints.launchpad.net/ceilometer/+spec/notification-alarm-evaluator